SERVICE DOGS FREQUENTLY ASKED QUESTIONS

 I am a Disabled Veteran, why should I work with my Veteran administration health care providers as I apply?

-You may qualify for VA service dog insurance benefits that are available only to Veterans enrolled through the Department of Veterans Affairs.
+You may qualify for VA service dog veterinary benefits that are available only to Veterans enrolled through the Department of Veterans Affairs.
 The process starts with your VA primary care physician.
 The SMSD veteran liaison will provide information and guidance when you start the application process.
 In addition, there is a section of the full application that must be completed by your PCP.

 How do I apply for a Smoky Mountain Service Dog?